-The AIWM awards the Certified Wealth Manager (CWM®) and the Certified International Wealth Manager Diploma (CIWM®) and offers private banking professionals a platform for high-quality education, knowhow transfer and international networking.
+The AIWM awards the Associate Wealth Manager (AWM®) and the Certified International Wealth Manager Diploma (CIWM®) and offers private banking professionals a platform for high-quality education, knowhow transfer and international networking.

 The Association was founded in 2007 by AZEK, the training centre of the Swiss Financial Analysts Association.
 The Association is a development of the renowned Swiss Financial Analysts Association (SFAA).
 The AIWM now has more than 3,500 members including financial and investment fund analysts, asset managers, wealth managers and fund managers.

 Based in Switzerland, with its Head Office located in Zurich, the AIWM operates on a global scale.

 CIWM® recognition by Financial Skills Partnership (FSP)

 In May 2009 the CIWM designation gained recognition from the Financial Skills Partnership in the United Kingdom as a Key 2 qualification.
 The AIWM now has awarding body status and the CIWM qualification is included on the appropriate examinations list for the relevant activities that are regulated by the FCA (Financial Conduct Authority) in the UK.

 CIWM® compliant with Retail Distribution Review (RDR) requirements